DemoVPS69420/Spotify_np_lyric/README.md

 ## 🌟 Features

 *   **Real-time Now Playing:** Shows track name, artist, and album art with a dynamic background gradient extracted from the cover art.
+*   **Spotify Canvas Support:** Automatically fetches and displays the looping video background for supported tracks, bringing your overlay to life.
 *   **Synced Lyrics (Karaoke Style):** Displays time-synced lyrics with active line highlighting and smooth scrolling.
 *   **Advanced Lyrics Fetching System:**
     1.  **Local Cache:** Fast loading for previously played songs.
     2.  **Spotify Internal API (via PHP):** Fetches official time-synced lyrics directly from Spotify (requires `SP_DC` cookie).
     3.  **Lrclib.net Fallback:** If Spotify fails, falls back to the open-source Lrclib database.
 *   **Smart UI Behavior:**
+    *   **Adaptive UI:** The player art container automatically resizes to match the Canvas aspect ratio (e.g., expanding from 1:1 to 9:16 for vertical videos).
     *   Auto-shows when the song changes or resumes.
     *   Auto-hides the player after 10 seconds of inactivity (lyrics remain visible while singing).
     *   **Outro Mode:** Automatically reappears and stays visible during the last 20 seconds of the track.